istio/istio.io/content/en/docs/reference/config/analysis/ist0113/index.md

 specify incompatible mutual TLS modes to be used; this conflict means traffic matching the destination rule to the specified host will be rejected.

-This message is only produced on service meshes that are not using [automatic mutual TLS](/docs/tasks/security/authentication/auto-mtls/).
+This message is deprecated and only produced on service meshes that are using alpha authentication policy.

 ## An example